coderamen666/srd-v3.5-md/spells/spells-a-b.md

 *binding* increases by 1.
-For each assistant who casts *dominate animal, dominate person,* or *dominate monster,* your caster level for this casting of *binding* increases by a number equal to one-third of that assistant's level, provided that the spell's target is appropriate for a *binding* spell.
-Since the assistants' spells are cast simply to improve your caster level for the purpose of the *binding* spell, saving throws and spell resistance against the assistants' spells are irrelevant.
+For each assistant who casts *dominate animal, dominate person,* or *dominate monster,* your caster level for this casting of *binding* increases by a number equal to one-third of that assistant’s level, provided that the spell’s target is appropriate for a *binding* spell.
+Since the assistants’ spells are cast simply to improve your caster level for the purpose of the *binding* spell, saving throws and spell resistance against the assistants’ spells are irrelevant.
 Your caster level determines whether the target gets an initial Will saving throw and how long the *binding* lasts.
 All *binding* spells are dismissible.